li-bw18/PhaProtFunc-ESM/README.md

 -o determines the output directory, -g determines the IDs of GPUs you want to use (not given -g, will use CPU)

-If you want to change the batch size (default is 2), please use -b, please note that the batch size cannot be negative and should not be smaller than the number of GPUs used.
+If you want to change the batch size (default is 2), please use -b.
+Note that the batch size cannot be negative and should not be smaller than the number of GPUs used.

+If you want to change the number of threads used during the BLASTP (default is 1), please use -t (eg. '-t 16' for 16 threads).

 Example commands:

-Predict proteins in 'example.fasta', save the results to 'result/', and batch size is 16.
+Predict proteins in 'example.fasta', save the results to 'result/', batch size is 16, and 32 threads for BLASTP.

-CPU: `python predict.py example.fa -o result/ -b 16`
+CPU: `python predict.py example.fa -o result/ -b 16 -t 32`

-single GPU machine: `python predict.py example.fa -o result/ -g 0 -b 16`
+single GPU machine: `python predict.py example.fa -o result/ -g 0 -b 16 -t 32`

-multi GPU machine, using one GPU (ID:2): `python predict.py example.fa -o result/ -g 2 -b 16`
+multi GPU machine, using one GPU (ID:2): `python predict.py example.fa -o result/ -g 2 -b 16 -t 32`

-multi GPU machine, using eight GPUs (ID:0-7): `python predict.py example.fa -o result/ -g 0,1,2,3,4,5,6,7 -b 16`
+multi GPU machine, using eight GPUs (ID:0-7): `python predict.py example.fa -o result/ -g 0,1,2,3,4,5,6,7 -b 16 -t 32`

 The descriptions for the result files are in the 'discription.txt' file of the output directory.